-Illuminate at the Blue Pool
+Illuminate at the Blue Pool in Dorset

 Spend an evening meandering around the Blue Pool enjoying spectacular illuminations and music, take time to reflect in the peaceful tranquillity of The Blue Pool at night.